Skip to Content

 Open vs. Closed Adoption Options

 Families in Prosper can choose between open and closed adoptions.
-Open adoptions allow for ongoing communication or information sharing between adoptive and birth families: photos, letters, or scheduled visits, based on mutual preferences.
+Open adoptions allow for ongoing communication or information sharing between adoptive and birth families, whether photos, letters, or scheduled visits, based on mutual preferences.
 We negotiate and draft open adoption agreements that align with Texas law and clearly define each party’s rights and boundaries.
 Closed adoptions seal the records and end contact, providing privacy for everyone involved.
-We counsel clients through this decision carefully, always keeping the child’s long-term welfare at the center.
+We counsel clients through this decision carefully, keeping the child’s long-term welfare at the center.

 Texas courts, including those in Collin County, may review open adoption agreements for enforceability, but not every arrangement carries legal weight.
 Drawing on our local experience, we draft clear agreements and explain the practical and legal implications of both options, so the choice you make reflects your values and your vision for your family’s future.